sireButItsUnique/solutions-24-25/toadd.md

     - given a, find num of subarrays where median >= x (2 median tricks: convert to psa, binary search) -> e.g. cf 1486 D -> bin search on median = x, then see if any subarray exsists which has the median
+    - given a, find num subarrays where mean >= x
+    - can shift BIT if triangle
-    - given a, find num subarrays where mean >= x online query: answer last question before take a new one offline query: take all questions in and process all of them and give back all ans
+online query: answer last question before take a new one offline query: take all questions in and process all of them and give back all ans
+- for hashing, DONT USE UNSIGNED, LET IT GO NEG AND THEN ADD MODS (credit kevin lu, see ccc20s3)

 # To add as an exemplar
 - coci06c5p6
 - ccc16s3
 - cf 2024 D
 - xorm
+- ccc20s4

 There are N flowers arranged in a row.
 For each i (1 <= i <= N), the height and the beauty of the i-th flower from the left is hi and ai, respectively.
 Here, h1, h2, ..., hN are all distinct.
 Taro is pulling out some flowers so that the following condition is met:
 The heights of the remaining flowers are monotonically increasing from left to right.
 Find the maximum possible sum of the beauties of the remaining flowers.

+Restraints:
+All values in input are integers.
+1 <= N <= 2e5
+1 <= hi <= N
+h1, h2, ..., hN are all distinct
+1 <= ai <= N

+Given input:
+The first line will contain the integer N.
+The next line will contain N integers, hi.
+The next line will contain N integers, ai.

+Write a c++ program to print the maximum possible sum of the beauties of the remaining flowers.